Natural Sciences honors Broussard ’57, Razafindratsima ’15

 Martha Lou Broussard

-Broussard, the first woman to earn a geology degree from Rice, followed an impressive career in the oil industry with more than five decades of service in the Department of Earth, Environmental and Planetary Sciences (EEPS), including two stints as a paid administrator and 32 years in her current role as volunteer alumni coordinator.
+Broussard, the first woman to earn a geology degree from Rice, followed an impressive career in the oil industry with more than five decades of service in Earth, Environmental and Planetary Sciences (EEPS), including two stints as a paid administrator and 32 years in her current role as volunteer alumni coordinator.

 Broussard went to work in Houston’s oil industry at a time when women were openly and actively excluded.
 Fiercely determined, she succeeded, working at Shell Development Company and other Shell divisions as well as the United Kingdom’s Petroleum Information Ltd. A personable and gifted communicator, she began to build a vast network of personal contacts and served as either editor or associate editor for numerous publications of the American Association for Petroleum Geologists (AAPG), Geological Society of America, Houston Geological Society and other organizations.